simulatedScience/Twisty_Puzzle_Program/doc/puzzle_solver/algorithm_generation.md

    What remains are potentially useful algorithms.
 4. filter out overlap with previously generated algorithms or refine the existing ones
    We don't want to generate the same algorithm twice, as it would be a waste of resources to train an RL agent to use the same algorithm in two different ways.
+5. reapeat 1-4 or stop generating new algorithms

 ### 1. Generate move sequences
 To generate the base sequences, we utilize the `smart_scramble` function: This avoids